-In accordance with the Data Protection Laws, our legal basis for storing personal information that you provide to us is that such storage is necessary for our legitimate interests in running and promoting our business.
+In accordance with the Data Protection Laws, our legal basis for processing personal data that you provide to us is that such processing is necessary for our legitimate interests in running and promoting our business.

-If you are involved in a transaction that Paragon and/or the funds that it manages or advises enters into, or a potential transaction that Paragon considers, we may store personal information such as: your CV, details of your previous employment history, your financial status and dealings, nationality information (including copies of a passport etc), references provided by third parties, and results of other due diligence carried out.
-This information is collected and stored in order to:
+If you are involved in a transaction that Paragon and/or the funds that it manages or advises enters into, or a potential transaction that Paragon considers, we may process personal data – with your consent as applicable – such as: your CV, details of your previous employment history, your financial status and dealings, nationality information (including copies of a passport etc), references provided by third parties, and results of other due diligence carried out.
+This data is processed in order to:

 - assessing and administering actual and/or potential transactions;

 - assessing your suitability for involvement in future transactions;

 - complying with our regulatory and legal obligations, including assessing and managing risk;

 - seeking and receiving advice from our professional advisors;

 - providing periodic business updates, as described below;

 - administering any transaction that we enter into; and